ÈËÆÞÓÕ»ó

 Junior Qual

-In addition to conceptual, theoretical and methodological elements, essays will be evaluated with respect to more general features of good writing and persuasive reasoning.
 Normally, evaluation of examinations will be made by the department as a whole.
-As indicated above, the examination is understood to be largely diagnostic in nature – an opportunity for the faculty to assess both the progress of individual students and the overall quality of the educational program in political science, as well as an opportunity for students to assess themselves.
+Our priority will be with dealing with the senior orals and grades, but we will attempt to get back to you by the end of the final examination period.
+The examination is understood to be largely diagnostic in nature – an opportunity for the faculty to assess both the progress of individual students and the overall quality of the educational program in political science, as well as an opportunity for students to assess themselves.
 It is possible to fail this examination, but historically failures have been extremely rare.
 The faculty fully expects all students to pass, though “conditional passes” in which students are asked to rewrite a portion of the exam have not been unusual.
+This means that the submitted document lacks in some respect and the department places some conditions that you must perform to pass fully.
+This may include simply providing missing material, rewriting certain elements of the design, and so forth.